Preference Tuning with Human Feedback on Language, Speech, and Vision Tasks: A Survey: Evaluation

 \subsection{Reward Model Evaluation}

 One way to assess the quality of our model is by evaluating the performance of the reward model using a benchmark. \cite{zhustarling, jiang2023llm} propose using validation sets from previous RLHF training processes, such as Anthropic’s Helpful and Harmless data~\citep{bai2022training} or OpenAI’s Learning to Summarize~\citep{stiennon2020learning}.
 Additionally, newly released preference data, aimed at expanding the diversity of preference training datasets, such as UltraFeedback~\citep{cui2023ultrafeedback}, UltraInteract~\citep{yuan2024advancing}, and Nectar~\citep{zhustarling}, lack test sets, necessitating a new style of evaluation for reward models.
 RewardBench is a benchmark dataset and codebase designed for this purpose~\citep{lambert2024rewardbench}.
 The dataset comprises a collection of prompt-chosen-rejected triplets that span various domains, including chat, reasoning, and safety.
-This allows for a comprehensive evaluation of how reward models perform on challenging, structured, and out-of-distribution queries.
+This allows for a comprehensive evaluation of how reward models perform on challenging, structured, and out-of-distribution queries. \cite{winata2024metametrics} propose \textsc{MetaMetrics}, a new method to construct a meta-metric that is aligned with human preferences by calibrating multiple metrics by using Bayesian optimization and boosting methods, which has been further applied to machine translation~\citep{anugraha2024metametrics}.